whatsrupp/CV/README.md

 ## Additional Work Experience

-**Premier Model Management** (Sept 2014 - Present) Involvement with the fashion industry was been a great opportunity to earn money whilst pursuing my university interests.
+**Premier Model Management** (Sept 2014 - August 2019)
+Involvement with the fashion industry was a great opportunity to earn money whilst pursuing my university interests.
 The improvement of time-management skills, ability to deal with rejection and increased confidence with meeting new clients around Europe have been invaluable.

 **Delphi Diesel Systems** (September 2013 - June 2015)
 Delphi’s Stonehouse branch is a high-volume production facility for precision fuel injectors, specialising in micron level finishing.
 As a manufacturing systems engineer I was given control of and improved a finishing lathe, the loader that fed the lathe and an end of line electrical test machine.
 The streamlining and correction of the electrical test process saved Delphi £100,000+ per annum and meant I reached the Year in Industry Contribution to Business awards regional finals.